John-Kostick/vzome-sharing/_posts/2022-09-01-Three-diamonds-link-09-02-52.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/09/01/09-02-52-Three-diamonds-link/>)

 {% endcomment %}
-  This is a study of interlinked polyhedra.
+  This is a study of interlinked polygons.
 There are several kinds of such "polylinks."
-Here we are focussed on those that define planes that intersect at a commmon origin point.
+Here we are focused on those that define planes that intersect at a commmon origin point.
 This is a continuation of the subject material of [31 Great Circles](https://john-kostick.github.io/vzome-sharing/2022/02/07/30-gon-field-31-Circles-22-59-44.html)
 In this first part, three and four plane models and expansions of them are featured.